by John Salt - Last Updated September 2024

 A group of loyal Miniature Aircraft RC helicopter enthusiasts purchased all the remaining parts, kits, production tooling, and product rights shortly afterward so Miniature Aircraft USA lives on under different ownership, and a new location based in Germany.

-Miniature Aircraft USA had one of the best gas RC helicopters available at the time called the Whiplash-G; and now under new ownership, that wonderful machine is available once again as the new and improved flybarless Whiplash-G II.
+Miniature Aircraft USA had one of the best gas RC helicopters available at the time called the Whiplash-G; and now under new ownership, that wonderful machine is available once again as the new and improved flybarless 700 size Whiplash-G II.

-It's in my humble opinion, the best gas/petrol sport/aerobatic RC helicopter currently on the market.
-Then again, I'm a Miniature Aircraft fan boy.
+These two MA gassers are in my humble opinion, by far, the best gas/petrol sport/aerobatic RC helicopters currently on the market.

 Last up is Vario Helicopter.